CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 		* For more information on these extensions and others see [this explanation by ESRI](http://webhelp.esri.com/arcgisdesktop/9.2/index.cfm?TopicName=Shapefile_file_extensions).

 2. In the browser (on the left side of the QGIS window), navigate to where you saved the Data/cb2014 layer.
-For me, that is here.
+For me, that is in Desktop>>nycdhweek18>>Data.
 It may be somewhere else for you.
 ![layer](https://github.com/CenterForSpatialResearch/NYCDHWeek/blob/master/Images/ex1.png)

 3. Click on the `Add Vector Layer` button to add the data.